Let’s remake the world with words

 Shine again, each object arrayed

 Who was gazing at us.

 “Let’s remake the world with words” from Concerning the Book That Is the Body of the Beloved by Gregory Orr.
 Copyright © 2005 by Gregory Orr.
 Originally published by Copper Canyon Press.
-Used with the permission of the author.
+Used with the permission of the poet.

 This poem was originally read in the On Being episode “Shaping Grief With Language.”